-Once you place this totem, you may conjure an elemental of your choice of Challenge 1/2 within 5 feet of the totem.
-This acts as the conjure spell, where the totem does the concentration.
-If you prepare this spell to conjure a specific elemental (such as water or earth elementals), the Challenge becomes 1 instead.
+Once you place this totem, you may conjure an elemental within 5 feet of the totem.
+This acts as the 1st level Conjure spell, where the totem does the concentration.
+You must make the decisions on the type of creature when preparing this spell.
 This totem otherwise functions as all other totem spells and the Conjure.

 Heightened.
 The Challenge of the elemental increases described under the Conjure spell.